stephenlawson/pricing-card-frontend/README.md

 ### What I learned

-I learned about mobile first web development, CSS styling, flex boxes, and HTML.
-This allowed me to make the pricing card eye catching and reactive for desktop and mobile aplication
+I learned about mobile-first web development, CSS styling, flex boxes, and HTML.
+This allowed me to make the pricing card eye-catching and reactive for desktop and mobile application

 This helped cement the many CSS properties and how they affect HTML tags.
+On hover tags are helpful for users to see interactivity.

 Learning more about flex boxes has also greatly improved my front-end workflow.